 Additional Requirements for Non-U.S. Applicants

-- Scores from the TOEFL, IELTS, or PTE for non-native English speakers.
+- Scores from the TOEFL, IELTS, or PTE for non-native English speakers

-- Credential evaluation on a course-by-course basis for non-US transcripts.
+- Credential evaluation on a course-by-course basis for non-US transcripts

-- Credential evaluation agencies
+- Academic records evaluated by credential evaluation agencies

 How Many Years Is A Johns Hopkins Law Degree?